 God Hears Our Prayers – But What About the Prayers of Sinners?

 Now, I DO want to clarify here that the word “sinners” refers to unrepentant sinners or unbelievers.
 We are ALL sinners.
-But keep in mind, when we are under grace God chooses not to see our sin.
+But keep in mind, when we are repentant and turn from sin and confess our sins.
+God chooses not to see our sin any longer.

-So sinners in this regard are the unsaved.
+So sinners in this regard that I am speaking of are unrepentant sinners.

-I use the term ‘sinners’ here instead of unsaved because I want to link it to the sinner’s prayer.
+I use the term ‘sinners’ here instead of unsaved because I want to link it to the sinner’s prayer or prayer of repentance.

 So does God hear and answer the prayers of sinners?

-From everything I have studied about prayer and about separation from God, I have to conclude that God does not hear the prayers of sinners except the prayers for grace and mercy and the sinner’s prayer.
+From everything I have studied about prayer and about separation from relationship with God, I have to conclude that God does not hear the prayers of sinners except the prayers for grace and mercy and repentance.

 How did I form that opinion?
 Scripture!